 - Scroll down to the bottom and tap System Services

-- Toggle Setting Time Zone -> ON (green slider) to enable automatic setting of time zone with location
+- Toggle System Customization -> ON (green slider) to enable Sunset to Sunrise option

 - Navigate to Settings -> Display & Brightness -> Night Shift